thenicebro/issue-log/compress-funtions.md

 `$ unzip zip-packages` unzip all files without directory (not recommend).

 `$ unzip zip-packages -d my-dirctory` unzip all files into a directory named my-directory.

+`$ unzip zip-packages -O GBK zip-name` specify the GBK encoding to extract, the default encoding is utf-8.

 ### unrar and rar